signalfx/signalfx-agent/README.md

 ### Observers

-Observers watch the various environments we support to discover running services and automatically configure the agent to send metrics for those services.
+Observers watch the various environments that we support to discover running services and automatically configure the agent to send metrics for those services.